(image, Anouk Van Kalmthout)

 Guerlain avoided the Vetiver Trap and chose to make the vetiver root conform to perfumery, not vice versa.
 Vetiver is a demanding note, and some of the producers of vetiver perfumes of the past 20 years have elected to make it the heart and soul of their perfumes.
 While there are so many obvious angles of vetiver to emphasize (woody, rootlike, oily, smoky, earthen) they are so imposing that using vetiver in any sufficient quantity in a composition pushes everything else out of its way.

 The chill seems to have become pronounced over the various reformulations.
 I seem to remember that the Guerlain Vetiver a French friend wore in the late 80s and early 90s focused more on the dense, oily vetiver note itself.
-I know the lightening of a fragrance as a result of reformulation is generally panned, but this cooler, more gin-like Vetiver * 1) lets me keep my cool in my warm climate and, 2) lifts the register of the tobacco note, making it effectively floral.
-The lightening doesn’t have to do with dilution, but an increased emphasis on the tenor range of notes.
+I know the lightening of a fragrance as a result of reformulation is generally panned, but this cooler, more gin-like Vetiver * 1) lets me keep my cool in my warm climate and, 2) lifts the range of the tobacco note, making it effectively floral.
+The lightening doesn’t have to do with dilution, but an increased emphasis on the tenor notes.

 * The Vetiver I wear is the ‘millenial’ Vetiver in the frosted glass/horizontal striped bottle.
 I prefer it to the current version.